lukebertram/trytest/JS_PROJECT_SETUP.md

     ```
 8. `$ karma init` in the project directory

-9. Add the following to karma.conf.js :
+9. Add the following to karma.conf.js (includes Babelify transform for Browserify):
     ```
     module.exports = function(config) {
       config.set({